 “The Transposed Heads is altogether delightful . . .
 It is certainly the most charming of Mann’s works . . . in short, a restatement in parable form of Mann’s intransigent faith in the human intellect.
 It is also a rich and subtle analysis of the psychology of friendship and love.”—Sewanee Review

-Thomas Mann was born in 1875 in Germany.
-He was only twenty-five when his first novel, Buddenbrooks, was published.
-In 1924, The Magic Mountain was published, and, five years later, Mann was awarded the Nobel Prize for Literature.
-Following the… More about Thomas Mann
+Thomas Mann (1875–1955) was from Germany.
+At the age of 25, he published his first novel, Buddenbrooks.
+In 1924, The Magic Mountain was published, and five years later, Mann was awarded the Nobel Prize for Literature.
+Following the rise of the Nazis to… More about Thomas Mann

 Mass Market Paperback | $11.20